QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ```

-The preceding graph of percapita GDP strikingly reveals how the spread of the industrial revolution has over time gradually lifted the living standards of substantial
+The preceding graph of per capita GDP strikingly reveals how the spread of the industrial revolution has over time gradually lifted the living standards of substantial
 groups of people

 - most of the growth happened in the past 150 years after the industrial revolution.
-- percapita GDP rised in the UK and the US, and in China, on the other hand, diverged from 1820 to 1940.
+- per capita GDP in the US and UK rose and diverged from that of China from 1820 to 1940.
 - the gap has closed rapidly after 1950 and especially after the late 1970s.
 - these outcomes reflect complicated combinations of technological and economic-policy factors that students of economic growth try to understand and quantify.